1986 Formula One World Championship: Race 3: San Marino (Imola, Italy)

-The San Marino Grand Prix, not held in the tiny principality of San Marino (which didn't have a race track) but at the Autodromo Dino Ferrari in Imola, Italy; just outside of Bologna near the Ferrari headquarters.
+The San Marino Grand Prix, not held in the tiny principality of San Marino (which did not have a race track) but at the Autodromo Dino Ferrari in Imola, Italy; just outside of Bologna near the Ferrari headquarters.
 The circuit had been updated with new safety features, including the demolishing of a house for more runoff area at the fast corner near the two Rivazza corners.
 Senna was on pole ahead of the two Williams-Hondas of Nelson Piquet and Nigel Mansell.
 The McLaren of Alain Prost was ahead of Michele Alboreto's Ferrari with Keke Rosberg (McLaren), Stefan Johansson (Ferrari) and the Ligier-Renault of Rene Arnoux next up.
 The top 10 was completed by the Benetton-BMWs of Gerhard Berger and Teo Fabi while Patrick Tambay was 11th in his Lola-Hart.
 The Imola circuit was the most demanding circuit of the year for fuel consumption, and this race was to be a real test of patience and strategy for the teams and drivers.
 Senna took the lead at the start with Piquet behind him but Mansell had an engine problem and dropped back behind Prost and Rosberg.
 On the fourth lap Prost and Rosberg both overtook Senna but then Rosberg passed his teammate to take second place.
 Alboreto was fourth while Senna disappeared with a wheelbearing failure.
 This meant that Fabi and Berger were fifth and sixth, although the Austrian soon overtook the Italian.
 During the pit stops Prost's crew did a better job and he took the lead when Rosberg pitted on lap 33.
 Keke's stop was slow and he rejoined second.
 The order then settled with Piquet having to watch his mirrors for Alboreto while he conserved fuel.
 Finally he had enough fuel to race again.
 Alboreto faded and disappeared later with a turbo problem.
 Piquet caught Rosberg but the McLaren seemed to be able to hold him off until Rosberg ran out of petrol.
 Riccardo Patrese, up to fourth in his Brabham, also stopped and this meant that Gerhard Berger found himself in third at the finish behind Prost and Piquet.
 Johansson was fourth with Rosberg and Patrese classified fifth and sixth.